Keep updated on ISA’s activities

 Sign up here to get the latest news, updates and workshop information delivered directly to your inbox.

-Pursuant to article 84, paragraph 2, of the Convention, coastal States are obliged to give due publicity to charts or lists of geographical coordinates of points and, in the case of those indicating the outer limit lines of the continental shelf, to deposit a copy of such charts or lists with the Secretary-General of the Authority.
+Pursuant to Article 84(2) of UNCLOS coastal States are obliged to give due publicity to charts or lists of geographical coordinates of points and, in the case of those indicating the outer limit lines of the continental shelf, to deposit a copy of such charts or lists with the ISA Secretary-General.

-Eight members of the Authority have deposited such charts and lists with the Secretary-General, namely:
+Ten members of ISA have so far deposited such charts and lists with the Secretary-General, namely: